 - Attend a Membership Class – offered quarterly.
 Check our Events page for the next class.

 - Confirm baptism.
 Testifying and being welcomed into “the body” through baptism is part of membership.
-If you are not baptized, we would love for you to sign up for our next baptism service (offered quarterly).
+If you are not baptized, we would love for you to sign up for our next baptism service (offered twice a year).
 Contact Pastor Gail Song Bantum with all baptism inquiries.